Joey Janela: DDT Pro-Wrestling (2022–present)

 On June 19, 2022, DDT Pro-Wrestling (DDT) announced that Janela would be making his DDT debut in August.
 In his debut on August 14, Janela defeated Akito in a fluorescent light tube ippon death match to win the DDT Extreme Championship.
 On August 20, he defeated Shunma Katsumata in a hardcore match at Wrestle Peter Pan 2022 to retain the title.
 On October 9, at night 2 of GCW's Fight Club event, Janela defeated Cole Radrick in a winner takes all match to retain his DDT title and win Radrick's GCW Extreme Championship, in the process becoming the first person to hold the DDT and GCW Extreme Championships simultaneously.
 On December 4, at D-Oh Grand Prix 2022, Janela lost the DDT Extreme Championship to Jun Akiyama in a tables, ladders, and chairs match.
 On April 4, 2023, Janela teamed with DDT president Sanshiro Takagi and Takeshi Masada to face Atsushi Onita, Shunma Katsumata, and Toi Kojima in an exploding barbed wire bat death match where Janela's team was defeated.

 Personal life

 Janela dated wrestler Penelope Ford on and off for four years, before the two broke up in late 2018.

-Janela also dated AEW wrestler Megan Bayne.
-He has also dated Brandi Lauren.
+Janela is in a relationship with AEW wrestler Megan Bayne.